onecommons/unfurl/docs/processing.rst

 ``include`` indicates that value of the merge key includes a yaml or json file to load.

-``*anchor``: a reference to YAML anchor that appears in either the current document or, a file was specified, from that file.
+``*alias``: a reference to merge anchor that appears in either the current document or, a file was specified, from that file.

 ``relative path``: '.'+ The path starting at current location this key appears in.